 Why You Should Keep Your Best Performers Happy

-Did you know one in five high performers are likely to leave their jobs in the next six months?
+Did you know one in five high performers ?
 Moreover, less than half are satisfied with their jobs.

 That’s pretty mind-blowing stats.